BlogEmployee Engagement Articles

 Cost of Employee Disengagement

-Costs are a critical issue when it comes to disengagement that most businesses overlook.
+Costs are a critical issue that most businesses overlook when it comes to disengagement.
 Actively disengaged employees can take a substantial toll on an organization’s financial health.
 They aren’t merely unproductive team members, but they often negatively influence their colleagues, generating a domino effect of plummeting morale and low employee engagement.

 Data shows that disengagement can lead to absenteeism, reduced productivity, and a high turnover rate.
-Gallup’s State of the Global Workplace 2023 Report also reveals that disengaged employees cost the world an unbelievable $8.8 trillion in lost productivity.
+Gallup’s State of the Global Workplace 2025 Report also reveals that disengaged employees cost the world an incredible US$438 billion in lost productivity alone.
 This kind of number is alarming and illustrates the urgency needed to address the issue.

 employee disengagement cost the world 8.8$ trillion